embvm/embvm-core/docs/UsingTheFramework/adding_new_platform.md

 If you don't need to use this functionality, but your build requires it, you can define an empty implementation:

 ```
-// We don't print anything, so supply an empty defintion
+// We don't print anything, so supply an empty definition
 extern "C" void _putchar(char c)
 {
     (void)c;